 The first checkpoint is Granö Beckasin on Ume River.
 Here cyclists make a short stop for refreshments.
 The second checkpoint is Hotell Lappland in Lycksele where cyclists will arrive a few hours after sunrise.
 Here participants make a stop for a coffee and a sandwich.
 The brevets’s second checkpoint, Storuman Camping & Cabins on Lake Storuman, is the first checkpoint that offers sleeping accommodation.
 Kittelfjäll is the third checkpoint.
 Here, the event has several 4-bed rooms at Kittelfjäll Youth Hostel, with showers and a kitchen.

 Hattfjelldal Hotel is the first check in Norway and here too the event has organised accommodation for participants.
 Many cyclists booked private accommodation here in 2022 so be sure to make arrangements well in advance if you are planning to stay here.
 The next checkpoint is Yttervik Camping & Cabins situated on the Ranfjord and here also the event has organised accommodation.
 Situated on the E6 Yttervik Camping is a popular stop also for regular tourists.
 If you plan to sleep in a private cabin here book early!
 Not far from Yttervik camping is the port city of Mo i Rana.
 The course follows the European route E6 which makes a detour around the town centre but if you want to take a sleeping break in Mo then a stay at Scandic Meyergården Hotel is recommended.
 Mo has a selection of restaurants and shops.
 If you visit Mo, you need to connect to the course again where you left it.

-From Mo the course leads up into the mountains again to the Arctic Circle Centre at the Arctic Circle.
+From Mo the course leads up onto the fell Saltfjellet to the Arctic Circle Centre at the Arctic Circle.
 This is only a food checkpoint.
 A last place to sleep before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda.
 Coming down from Saltfjell, the course leaves the E6 at Junkerdal where it and turns east back to Sweden.
-Before this, there are two more alternatives for an overnight stay which are not checkpoints: Saltfjellet Hotel Arctic Circle and Saltdal tourist centre.
-For the latter option you will need to make a detour of about 1 km, but in addition to sleeping places they also have a grocery store and restaurant.
+The last overnight alternative before leaving Norway is Saltdal tourist centre situated on a detour of 1 km from the route.
+In addition to motel rooms and cabins the facility also has a grocery store and restaurant.